samply/bridgehead/README.md

 The confirmation of your registration will contain a monitoring API key.

-You need to add the key to the "/etc/bridgehead/bbmri.conf" file:
+You need to add the key to the "/etc/bridgehead/bbmri.conf" file, e.g.:
 ``` conf
 MONITOR_APIKEY=1b9e5e21-8b34-5382-8590-7eae98a4f6d3
 ```
 (your key will be different to the one shown above, obviously).

-It should now show up in the monitoring with grey (updates) and green (query) messages at the next full hour.
+Your site should now show up in the monitoring with grey (updates) and green (query) messages at the next full hour.

 ### Register with a Directory